 All plans are protected by a generous 45-day money-back guarantee, subject to the usual restrictions (if HostGator has already paid to register a domain for you, for instance, that won't be refunded.)

 The only small issue we could see was in HostGator's choice of automated installers.
 Many web hosts offer Softaculous, a smart platform which simplifies the process of installing WordPress, Joomla, phpBB, PrestaShop, Drupal, Magento and hundreds of popular web apps.
 HostGator is mostly focused on WordPress, with just a handful of others.
 That will be fine for most users, but if you're looking for something else, you may have to install and set it up yourself.

-HostGator offers simple WordPress hosting for a very low price, but without the high-end features you'll get with the more specialist competition.
+HostGator offers simple WordPress hosting for a very low price, but without some of the high-end features you'll get with the more specialist competition.

 HostGator's customer portal is an online dashboard where you're able to manage your account and take full control of your web space.

 This is very text-heavy with a stack of links, but many of these relate to optional extras.
 'CodeGuard Backup' sounds intriguing, for instance, but unless you purchased it during signup, you'll just get an upselling attempt trying to persuade you to buy it now.